 What led regulators in several countries to ban certain phthalates in children’s products?
 Simply put, some of them are dangerous.
 Many phthalates cause disruptions in the endocrine system and can cause fertility problems.
 In addition, there are studies that suggest a wide range of medical problems that can result from using too many phthalates.
 Some of these studies are based on human blood level measurements.
 With such a large difference between the typical bodyweight of an adult up against either a child or pet, it is easy to see how chemicals have a disproportionate impact.

 How can we avoid giving our dogs too many phthalates?
 First, we can choose toys and equipment that are not made of plastic.
 One example is a rope pull/chew toy, which is primarily made up of cotton.
-We have several models in our shop, such as the Nightmare Before Christmas Snake.
+We have several models in our shop.
 Another idea is to use metal bowls instead of plastic ones because the material is free of chemicals.
 Finally, consider buying from reputable toy suppliers.
 The more labeling, the higher your chance of having a safer toy or dog bed.

 Lead is a scary contaminant even for people parents.
 Once common in children’s toys, lead for people is mostly a concern with peeling lead paint, vintage toys, and industrial pollution.
 Unfortunately, a lot of homes built before the 1978 ban still have a ton of lead in them.
 Your pet can be exposed to lead through household dust, eating lead paint, playing with toys, or even chewing on its dog bed.
 If it eats enough lead, then the symptoms are similar to those of lead-exposed children.
 Specifically, it can lead to behavior changes in dogs, as well as digestive issues for both dogs and cats.
 A wonderful, laid-back dog can become fearful, anxious, or even aggressive.
 Both cats and dogs can lose their appetite and experience weight loss, among other things.